Skip navigation

 Bone Marrow Tests

-Bone marrow is a soft, spongy tissue found in the center of most bones.
+Bone marrow is a soft, spongy tissue found in the center of your bones.
 Bone marrow makes different types of blood cells, including:

-Bone marrow tests check to see if your bone marrow is working correctly and making normal amounts of blood cells.
-The tests can help diagnose and monitor bone marrow disorders, blood disorders, and certain types of cancer.
+Bone marrow tests help find out whether your bone marrow is working well to make normal amounts of healthy blood cells.
+Bone marrow tests can help diagnose and monitor bone marrow disorders, blood disorders, and certain types of cancer.

 There are two types of procedures used to collect bone marrow samples for testing:

-• Bone marrow aspiration removes a small amount of bone marrow fluid and cells
+• Bone marrow aspiration removes a small amount of fluid and cells from your bone marrow.

 Bone marrow aspiration and bone marrow biopsy are usually done at the same time.